minerllabs/minerl/docs/source/tutorials/minecraft_commands.rst

 --------------------------------------------

-In order to send Minecraft commands, you need to add the :code:`ChatAction` handler to your envspec.
-The :code:`ChatAction` allows the sending of regular Minecraft chats as well as Minecraft commands.
+In order to send Minecraft commands, you need to add the :code:`ChatAction` handler to your environment's envspec.
+See `this tutorial <https://minerl.readthedocs.io/en/latest/tutorials/custom_environments.html>`_ on how to make custom environments and envspecs.

+The :code:`ChatAction` allows the sending of regular Minecraft chat messages as well as Minecraft commands.
-This can be accomplished by adding the following function to your envspec:
+This can be accomplished by adding the ``ChatAction`` handler to your envspec:

 .. code-block:: python